 Step 5: Create a budget.

 Most of your goals will require you to adjust your spending habits.
 Creating a budget is like creating a roadmap to help you reach your final destination.
 You’ll list your take-home income and determine which expenses it will go toward, including rent, utilities, debt payments, savings account contributions, and fun purchases like a date night or a fund to pay for an annual vacation.
-When creating your budget, make sure your budget suits the goals you identified in step four; although some events may seem far off, it’s important to account for retirement and saving for your child’s education.
+When creating your budget, make sure it suits the goals you identified in step four―although some events may seem far off, it’s important to account for retirement and saving for your child’s education.

-Step 6: Make a plan to review and adjust regularly.
+Step 6: Review and adjust your plan regularly.

 Your financial health is constantly evolving.
-Just because you’ve met a specific goal like a particular savings amount or the elimination of high-interest debt, that doesn’t mean there’s nothing else you can do to improve.
+Just because you’ve met a specific goal, that doesn’t mean there’s nothing else you can do to improve.

 Don’t have a dedicated Financial Advisor yet?
 Find a local advisor near you.